 There are countless ways to get involved on campus and this can be a great way to feel less homesick.
 Students can reach out to others on their floor, attend virtual events at held by SDSU, or look into joining a student organization that aligns with their interests.
 These options may be somewhat different and unique during COVID, though many have virtual options.

 For transfer and commuter students, make sure you look into options at the commuter resources center.

 For some students that experience homesickness, engage in your favorite self care activities.
 This can be any nice things that you do for yourself, whether it is going outside to get a breathe of fresh air, participating in yoga, listening to music or guided meditations, or anything else that works for you.

 Creating a new environment at SDSU that is pleasurable for you can help with some of these feelings.
 You may find it helpful to look at our section on coping strategies as some of these may give you ideas on how to practice self care effectively.

 THREE STRATEGIES TO TRY TODAY FOR HOMESICKNESS

-If you are curious if your homesickness may be related to anxiety, depression, or other mental health concerns, you may find it helpful to take one or more of the following screenings or click here for our general online assessment screenings:
+- If you are curious if your homesickness may be related to anxiety, depression, or other mental health concerns, you may find it helpful to take one of our 8 mental health screening tools.